DomainDrivenArchitecture/lineagos-fairphone/README.md

 You will find more guides at [Guides/Summary.md](Guides/Summary.md)

-## Live without Google is possible
+## Life without Google is possible

 We will collect the most important use cases here